jyates/jyates.github.com/_drafts/02-multi-tenancy-sql.md

 # Per Tenant Deployment

-A single tenant deployment can be necessary when the tenant has specific requirements around security (e.g. custom keys) or data comingling, among many other reasons.
+A single tenant deployment can be necessary when the tenant has specific requirements around security (e.g. custom keys) or data commingling, among many other reasons.
 We built this into the architecture from the start and ensure that every single pre-production test run also executes against a single-tenant architecture (exact same calls, different backend), even if we didn't have that requirement yet.

 The core separation for a single tenant came in the REST layer (Layer 1).
 Here, the tenant's API Key was required to match one and only one api key (rather than just matching the one assigned to that user) bound to the server's deployment.
 If the API doesn't match, then the request is rejected.
-Otherwise, we use the same separation described above in query exection and data storage, but on physically separate resources.
+Otherwise, we use the same separation described above in query execution and data storage, but on physically separate resources.

 # Zero Downtime Migration